How to Set Up a Plex Media Server

 As with Raspberry Pis, we wouldn’t necessarily recommend a NAS if you’re not comfortable with tasks like network troubleshooting.
 But if you’re trying to manage a huge media library and you can live with NAS transcoding limitations, a NAS could handle all your Plex server needs.

-Although the QNAP TS-230 doesn’t include hard drives, it’s relatively affordable for a NAS enclosure at $199.99.
+Although the QNAP TS-233 doesn’t include hard drives, it’s relatively affordable for a higher-end NAS enclosure.
 With two disk bays, you’ll also have room for growth if you want to update your NAS setup down the road.

 Best for power users: getting a computer for Plex